pfSenseLab

-Snort vs Suricata on pfSense: Choosing Your IDS/IPS
+Snort vs Suricata on pfSense (2026): Which IDS/IPS Wins

 pfSense gives you two intrusion-detection/prevention packages in the Package Manager: Snort and Suricata.
-Newcomers agonize over the choice; the honest answer is that for a homelab they do essentially the same job, both run the same rule ecosystems, and the practical differences are narrow.
-This guide lays out those differences so you can pick deliberately rather than by coin flip.
+Newcomers agonize over the Suricata vs Snort choice on pfSense; the honest answer is that for a homelab they do essentially the same job, both run the same rule ecosystems, and the practical differences are narrow.
+This guide lays out the Snort vs Suricata differences on pfSense so you can pick deliberately rather than by coin flip.

 First, the decision you should make before the engine choice: IDS or IPS, and on which interface.
 IDS mode detects and alerts but never drops — zero connectivity risk.
 IPS mode (inline) sits in the packet path and can block, which means a bad rule or an overloaded CPU can take your internet down.
 Run IDS-only for a week, review what fires, then move to IPS with a curated ruleset.
 Both Snort and Suricata, in pfSense inline IPS mode, depend on the netmap kernel device — which means inline IPS needs netmap-capable NIC drivers (Intel igb/ix work; many Realtek and virtual NICs do not).
 This applies identically to both engines, so it isn’t a differentiator.